-See in Glossary, and four when you use the IL2CPPA Unity-developed scripting back-end which you can use as an alternative to Mono when building projects for some platforms.
+See in Glossary scripting backend, the solution includes three projects.
+For the IL2CPPA Unity-developed scripting back-end which you can use as an alternative to Mono when building projects for some platforms.
 More info

 Note: You can only build Windows IL2CPP on a Windows machine.

 Unity generates a Visual Studio Solution that targets Visual Studio 2015.
 If you are using a newer version of Visual Studio, you might see the Retarget Projects dialog box when you open your Visual Studio Solution.

 The Retarget Projects dialog prompts you to upgrade your Visual Studio Solution to match the Visual Studio version you have installed.
 Select OK to accept this suggestion.

 Below is a list of the projects Unity generates for your Visual Studio Solution.

 (represents your project name)

 |This is your main project.
 Visual Studio builds this project into the final application executable.
 You are most likely to make changes here.|

 |This project contains all the Unity-specific files you need to build your project, such as assets.|

 |UnityPlayerStub||This is a stub library for